natcap/invest.users-guide/source/getting_started.rst

 	- Time requirement: Low to Medium.
 8. **Calibrate the model**
 	- Optional, not necessarily required for a high-level screening analysis and/or if field data is not available for validation.
-	- However, it is important to do calibration if monetary valuation is being done using the model results.
+	- However, it is important to do calibration if valuation is being done using the model results.
 	- Collect and process observed data corresponding to the InVEST model output of interest.
 For example, sediment load from a monitoring station in a reservoir intake.
 	- Adjust model inputs to produce an agreement between modeled results and observed data.
 	- Calibration may be accompanied by a sensitivity analysis, to determine which parameters have the greatest effect on results.
 The most sensitive parameters are good choices for calibration adjustment.